4.2. Getting Started - Developers¶

 These instructions are for Developers to obtain and run EdgeX Foundry.
-(Users should read: Get EdgeX Foundry - Users)
+(Users should read: Getting Started - Users)

 EdgeX Foundry is a collection of more than a dozen microservices that can be deployed to provide a minimal edge platform capability.
-EdgeX Foundry consists of a collection of microservices and an SDK tool.
-The microservices and SDK currently released by the project’s founders were originally written in Java.
-Today, the services and SDK are being migrated to Go and C. These documentation pages provide a developer with the information and instructions to get and run EdgeX Foundry in either the Java or Go development environments.
+EdgeX Foundry consists of a collection of microservices and SDK tools.
+The microservices and SDKs are mostly written in Go or C with some legacy servcies written in Java (EdgeX was originally written in Java).
+These documentation pages provide a developer with the information and instructions to get and run EdgeX Foundry in either the Go or Java (for legacy services) development environments.

 EdgeX Foundry is an operating system (OS)-agnostic and hardware (HW)-agnostic edge software platform.
 Minimum platform requirements are being established.
 At this time use the following recommended characteristics: